anejaabhishek/anejaabhishek/README.md

 Hi!
 My name is Abhishek Aneja
 ======================================================================================================================================

-Web Developer
+Frontend Engineer
 -------------

-I am a web developer majorly inclined towards frontend.
+I am a software engineer majorly inclined towards frontend.
 I have proficiency in working with JavaScript ecosystem especially using ReactJS.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [abhishekaneja2@gmail.com](mailto:abhishekaneja2@gmail.com)